 Here's the growth plan Rahul alluded to.
 It is the growth plan that I shared with all my E4 (Meta mid-level) mentees to help them get to E5 (Meta senior-level).
 It's one of my proudest works and feedback around this document has been great, but there's a couple caveats using it for your situation:

-On top of the Meta E4 -> E5 growth plan, I also heavily recommend this Q&A from a mid-level Microsoft engineer where I discuss what a "senior level" project looks like.
+On top of the Meta E4 -> E5 growth plan, I also heavily recommend this Q&A from a mid-level Microsoft engineer to understand what senior scope looks like: "How to identify projects that are more suitable for senior engineers?"

 Going back to the original question, there's a lot to unpack here (the senior promotion is generally a tough one), so I'll just add something from my experience that I found useful in understanding what it means to be a senior engineer (with the definition I worked with across Meta and Robinhood).